shivshankardayal/Kunjika/Features.rst

 24. Moderator on 5000 points.
 25. Scale points by a factor of 10.
 26. OAuth for FB, G+, Twitter and Linkedin.
-27. Tags in meta for questions and articles page.

 DONE
 ====